nickbaldwin-monster/adinfo/readme.md

 1.0.10 - wed 18 aug 2021
  -
- - resized columns so all text should be displayed
+ - resized columns so text should be displayed better
  - frozen primary columns in job table
  - other columns can be reordered (reorder yet to be persisted)
  - tooltips on hover for columns
  - tooltip on hover on adProvider field in table (remaining fields yet TBD)
  - link for company field in table (desired links yet to be added)
- - removed seoJobID from detail view
+ - revised detail view - meco and seoJobId fields & collaped json tree
  - removed 'test' functions (toolbar button, settings button, + button)
  - added scrollbars to panels
  - fixed now id and webadmin link